Long time Bronte fan, Dolores shares information and insight into the lives and works of the famous literary sisters.

 Each of her forays away from home met with failure.
-She objected to the grueling schedules, and missed her lack of liberty and her time spent alone with nature.
+She objected to the grueling schedules and missed her lack of liberty and her time spent alone with nature.

 In her final teaching position at a school in Belgium, her supervisor, M. Heger, claimed that she was one of the most brilliant people he had ever met.
-Yet, this job, too, met with failure.
+Yet, this job, too, was met with failure.
 The homesick Emily returned to Haworth in Yorkshire, England.